-Here again there are four elements.
-First, there is a need to understand the basis for wholeness.
+Here again there are four elements:

+1. First there is the understanding of the basis for wholeness.
 This basis is blood.
 Anyone who has read the Old Testament knows that it is full of blood.
-There are all these strange sacrifices, thousands of them offered every year -- bulls and calves and goats and sheep and birds of all kinds, offered up all the time -- a veritable river of blood flowing through the Old Testament.
-Many people, looking at this, say, "Christianity is nothing but a slaughterhouse religion."
+There are all these strange sacrifices, thousands of them offered every year - bulls and calves and goats and sheep and birds of all kinds, offered up all the time - a veritable river of blood flowing through the Old Testament.

+Many people, looking at this, say, "Well, Christianity is nothing but a slaughterhouse religion."
+Why is all this blood shed?

-Why all this bloodshed?
-Because, by this means God is trying to impress us with a fundamental fact.
-He is telling us that the issues of our life run very deep, that they can be solved only by a death, that the basis for wholeness is a life given up, that we will never make it merely on the basis of our natural life.
+Because by this means God is trying to impress us with a fundamental fact: He is telling us that the issues of our life run very deep, that they can be solved only by a death, that the basis for wholeness is life given up, that we will never make it merely on the basis of our natural life.
 We must somehow discover a new kind of life.
 And we have to give up the old before we can have the new!

 That is what he is telling us.
 We can't have both!
 The struggle of the Christian life is that we keep trying to hang on to the old way of life and refuse to accept the new.
 This is what the blood speaks of.
+We will understand this more fully when we come to it in our study.

-The second element is the practice of love in all the relationships of life.
-The Bible is intensely practical.
+2. The second element is the practice of love in all the relationships of life.

+The Bible, you see, is intensely practical.
 It is not nearly so concerned about what you do in the temple as about what you do in the home as a result of having been to the temple.
 So this book goes into the relationships within the family, among friends, and with society in general.
 It shows us exactly the kind of love relationship that God makes possible for us in all these areas.

-The third element in this last section is the enjoyment of the presence and power of God -- man in relationship to God, worshipping God, and turned on by a living, exciting God!
-We can learn here what the temple portrays about our relationship to God and about how to think of him.
+3. The third element in this last section is the enjoyment of the presence and power of God - man in relationship to God, worshipping God, and turned on by a living, exciting God!

+We will learn what the temple portrays about our relationship to God and about how to think of him.
 The most important thing in life is to know the living God who is behind all things!

-The last element is an awareness of the issues at stake and their importance; of how our entire life stands in the balance at this very point, and a decision is expected of us.
+4. The last element is an awareness of the issues at stake, of how important they are, of how our entire life stands in the balance at this very point, and of the fact that a decision is expected.
 There is a choice that we can make.
 And God brings us finally to that very place and helps us to see that in the final analysis it is entirely up to us to choose.

 God never says, "I'm going to make you leave your misery."
-Rather, he says, "If you prefer being broken and don't want to be healed, you can stay right where you are.
+Rather, he says, "If you prefer being broken and don't want to be healed you can stay right where you are.
 But if you want life, then this is what is ahead."
 God never forces his will upon us.
 But he sets the choice before us, makes it very clear, and then expects a response on the basis that he has given.